julen98/ToDoManager/README.md

 # ToDoManager ☑️  ✅
 #This project has been made by

-- 💻 ismail
+- 💻 Ismail
-- 💻 julen
+- 💻 Julen
 - 💻 Alex